yldio/asap-hub/apps/auth0-add-user-metadata/README.md

-# Auth0 connect user rule
+# Auth0 add user metadata rule

-> Connects user's auth0 profile to a CMS user based on invitationCode
+> Adds user metadata to the idToken on successfull login

 See [Auth0 docs](../../docs/config/auth0) for how this script is supposed to be used.